 So, are you ready to build that winning team to help you take on that new project?
-There’s no question that teamwork is an important part of business.
+There’s no question that great teamwork is an important part of business.
 Without it, you may have various employees running around in different directions without a common goal.
 But the tough part is deciding who will be on the team.
 Maybe you want that all-star player.
 What about that veteran employee?
 And don’t forget that highly-energetic new college grad.

 But selecting the best team members may not be that easy.
 And before you start the line up of eligible candidates, you’ll need to make some key decisions about team purpose, budget, project parameters, roles, objectives, team size, and timelines among other things.